GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% Columns %}
 {% Column %}
-The Shared Storage API provides storage that can be used cross-site, meaning you store a value at a.com, then read a value from b.com at a later point in time.
-With Shared Storage, you can set data freely, but you are restricted in how you get that data out of the storage.
+The Shared Storage API provides storage that can be used cross-site, meaning you store a value at a.com, then read a value from b.com.
+You can set data freely, but are restricted in how you get data out of storage.
 This demo illustrates how it works.

 [Demo](https://shared-storage-demo.web.app/)